lammps/lammps/doc/src/variable.rst

 The run begins on startstep.
 Startstep can span multiple runs, using the *start* keyword of the :doc:`run <run>` command.
 See the :doc:`run
 <run>` command for details of how to do this.
 Note that the
-:doc:`thermo_style <thermo_style>` keyword elaplong =
+:doc:`thermo_style <thermo_style>` keyword elaplong = timestep-startstep.
-timestep-startstep.
-These functions may not be used in combination with :doc:`fix dt/reset <fix_dt_reset>`.
+If used between runs these functions will return the value according to the end of the last run or the value of x if used before *any* runs.
+These functions assume the length of the time step does not change and thus may not be used in combination with :doc:`fix dt/reset <fix_dt_reset>`.

 ----------